Driving Into the Future Campaign

 Your gift to this transformational campaign makes a significant impact on our ability to serve seniors and promote their independence with essential services.
 Thank you.

-To learn more about how you can support the campaign and the Meals on Wheels mission, contact Chief Advancement Officer Mike Hogan at 513-244-0672 or mhogan@muchmorethanameal.org.
+To learn more about how you can support the campaign and the Meals on Wheels mission, contact Justin Beale, Chief Advancement Officer, at 513-244-5480 or jbeale@muchmorethanameal.org